KbBugti/super-hero/README.md

 # The details about the Superhero Web Page

 ### I used HTML, CSS, JS.
-### To be honset JS was bit more challenging for me and it took bit more time to understand concept of the codes, where and how to implement!
+### To be honset JS was bit more challenging for me and it took bit more time to understand the concept of the codes, where and how to implement!

 - [x] I used free Superhero Database API to get Superheroes information
 - [x] Image Representations and Pathing